grafana/mimir/docs/api/_index.md

 The `source_tenants` field allows aggregating data from multiple tenants while evaluating a rule group.
 The expressions of each rule in the group will be evaluated against the data of all tenants in `source_tenants`.
 If `source_tenants` is empty or omitted, then the tenant under which the group is created will be treated as the `source_tenant`.

-Federated rule groups are skipped during evaluation by default; use the `-ruler.tenant-federation.enabled=true` CLI flag (or its respective YAML config option) to change this.
+Federated rule groups are skipped during evaluation by default.
+This feature depends on the [cross-tenant query federation](../proposals/cross-tenant-query-federation.md) feature.
+To enable federated rules set `-ruler.tenant-federation.enabled=true` and `-tenant-federation.enabled=true` CLI flags (or their respective YAML config options).

 During evaluation query limits applied to single tenants are also applied to each query in the rule group.
 For example, if `tenant-a` has a federated rule group with `source_tenants: [tenant-b, tenant-c]`, then query limits for `tenant-b`